Relief From Debt Through Chapter 7 Bankruptcy

 Contact A Qualified Bankruptcy Attorney

 Because the legal requirements involved in successfully filing a Chapter 7 bankruptcy can be complex, you’re going to need the advice of an experienced Georgia bankruptcy attorney to represent you.
-For over three decades, the Atlanta-based The Law Office of Evan M. Altman has been representing individuals in northern Georgia in their bankruptcy proceedings.
+For over three decades, the Atlanta-based Evan M. Altman, Attorney at Law has been representing individuals in northern Georgia in their bankruptcy proceedings.
 Contact us immediately by phone at 770-285-7134 or by email to determine whether or not Chapter 7 bankruptcy is the right move for you.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.